"The lie of

 On the other hand, wouldn't that diminish us even more as humans?

-The answer to the above question is that idealism is the crux or the
+The answer to the above questions is that idealism is the crux or the

-foundation for all that is good: for honesty, honor, courage, compassion,
+foundation for all that is good: for honesty, honor, nobility, courage, compassion,

 us this internal reference point if such a state is not readily available?